Block design test: Spatial ability

 The block design test is also a relatively accurate measure of spatial ability and spatial visualization ability used in daily life.
 The block design test is considered one of the best measures of spatial ability, although it is subject to certain problems of administration, such as anxiety or over-cautious responding.
 Linda Kreger Silverman has proposed the block design subtest as the best putative measure of spatial ability among the Wechsler subtests.
-One well-known example of high spatial ability from history is Albert Einstein.

 Autism spectrum disorders

 Uta Frith, in her book Autism: Explaining the Enigma, addresses the superior performance of autistic individuals on the block design test.
 This was also addressed in an earlier paper.
 One article demonstrates the differences in construction time in the performance of the block design task by individuals with and without Asperger syndrome.
-An essential point is that in an unsegmented version of the task, people with Asperger syndrome performed significantly faster than neurotypical individuals.
+An essential point is that in an unsegmented version of the task, people with Asperger syndrome performed significantly faster than individuals without Aspergers.

 Science and engineering aptitude

 Recent research has demonstrated a connection between spatial ability and math and science proficiency at the highest levels.
 A 2002 study in the Lancet demonstrated that high spatial ability was related to the performance of surgery.
-Additionally, although this is somewhat speculative, the grandfathers and fathers of autistic people were more likely to be engineers, and since it is known that autistic people have an ability peak in block design, it is possible that an inherited ability for block design performance may be responsible for the increased number of engineers and scientists among the relatives of autistic individuals.